-NCQA notifies MAOs that they are required to participate in the survey and provides them with guidelines for contracting with CMS-approved HOS survey vendors.
+NCQA notifies MAOs that they are required to participate in the survey and provides guidelines for contracting with CMS-approved HOS survey vendors.

-NCQA, through a subcontract with RTI International, generates HOS samples and forwards them to survey vendors.
+NCQA oversees the generation of HOS samples and provides them to survey vendors.

 NCQA conducts annual survey vendor training and provides oversight to ensure survey vendors follow HOS data collection protocols.